 Be sure your agent’s preferred method of contact is the same as yours.
 For example, does your agent prefer text messages while you would rather talk on the phone?
 It’s best if your preferences align to avoid any frustration on either end.

-Also, ask your agent how often you will hear from him or her.
-Your agent should at least check in with you on a weekly basis.
+Also, ask your agent how often you will hear from them.
+Your agent should at least check in with you every week.
 If the housing market is hot, you may want to talk to your realtor daily or every other day to avoid missing your dream home.

 Be sure you set expectations on how you will be updated and your preferred method before signing up with an agent.